 Child Headed Households

-Your monthly sponsorship of a Child Headed Household allows the Passion Center to begin providing the resources that a parent would otherwise provide: protection, food, education, shelter, and loving support.
+With your support, Our Child Headed Household Ministry provides these families with the resources that a parent would otherwise provide: protection, food, education, shelter, and loving support.